zannloo/tp/docs/DeveloperGuide.md

    <puml src="diagrams/EditIntermediateState.puml" width="600" />

-7. It then deletes the old key-value pair in root's `Map<id, group>` and adds the new key-value pair.
+7. It then deletes the old key-value pair in root's `Map<Id, group>` and adds the new key-value pair.

    <puml src="diagrams/EditFinalState.puml" width="600" />